Inventory Planning Methods - The Ultimate Guide

-The objective of this guide is to describe the present use, application and characteristic of selecting various inventory planning methods, and to explain how the methods are applied by the supply chain professionals.
+This guide aims to describe the present use, application and characteristic of selecting various inventory planning methods and to explain how the methods are applied by supply chain professionals.

 Poor Inventory Planning Symptoms

-Before we dive into methods of the inventory planning we need to understand what are the symptoms and implications of using poor or no inventor planning methods:
+Before we dive into methods of inventory planning, we need to understand what are the symptoms and implications of using poor or no inventor planning methods:

 - Increasing numbers of back-orders (also known as past dues)

 - Increasing investments monetarily while no growth in sales

 - High Customer Churn or low customer lifetime value

 - Poor customer service or a high number of order cancellations

 - Lack of sufficient warehouse and storage space

 - Worsening relationships with key customers and distributions